Stephen Cochran: Life and music career

-In 2014 Stephen and fellow Veterans Daniel Dean, Sam Tate, Sal Gonzalez, Jonathon Wells, Wynn Taylor, Micha Howard, Tyler Jay,Chris Turner, Doc Malicious Michael Hamilton,Daniel Brodeick and a slew of other Vets turned music makers formed and began touring in support of their not for profit Stop22 tour which then linked to Romans Warrior foundation forming Romans Warrior foundation- Stop22Tour.
+In 2014, Cochran and fellow veterans turned music makers formed and began touring in support of their not for profit Stop22 tour which then linked to Romans Warrior foundation forming Romans Warrior foundation- Stop22Tour.
 They use their songs and songwriting to help other's understand the Veterans plight as well as the suicide epidemic that plagues the Veteran Community.
 "It also helps our fellow veterans heal through our music", said Dean at a concert in 2017 at the Fonanel.
-Look for their "in the round" style concerts in several parts of the country and overseas.